SharpPipe/cognate-wiki/content/retros/2022-01-30-meeting-the-mentor.md

 - Convinced us to take on a third dev
   - Raud 🐒 joined the team
   - Reluctantly.
+  - And then he left after realizing that he has to write a few pages of description of what he did
+  - Pathetic.
 - Urged us to follow best practices when writing and documenting code

 ## Planned for next milestone